omundy/learn-git-milestones/README.md

 # -> git version 2.38.1
 ```

 2. Check to see if Git is already configured.
-If this returns `"No such file or directory"` or you want to update the file then continue to the next step.
+If the following returns `"No such file or directory"` then continue to the next step.

 ```bash
 cat ~/.gitconfig